-Home Accessibility Resources for Independent Living
+Home Accessibility Modifications for Independent Living

 Let’s take a look at a few ways to foster home accessibility and safety – not just for seniors, but for everyone who might live in the household.
 Some of these options include walk-in tubs, stair chair lifts, and medical alert devices.

-When looking at elements of the bathroom designed to bolster home accessibility for those who want to age in place, a walk-in tub is a must.
-These tubs usually fit into the same space as your existing tub, but the safety features make it a long-term investment not only in the comfort and safety of your bathroom, but also in the potential resale value of your home down the road.
+Conveniently, these tubs usually fit into the same space as your existing tub.
+But the safety features also make it a long-term investment not only in the comfort and safety of your bathroom, but also in the potential resale value of your home down the road.

 Types and Features of Walk-in Tubs

-Walk-in Tub Costs and Insurance Considerations
+Walk-in Tub Costs

-A walk-in tub might seem like a luxury, but it can also be a necessity to allow individuals to live in their home independently for longer.
+A walk-in tub might seem like a luxury, but it is also often a necessity to allow individuals to live in their home independently for longer.